shashank-samavedula/sorting-viz/README.md

 # Sorting Visualizer
-Sorting Visualizer to demonstrate various sorting algorithms in C++ using OpenGL Library
+Engineered a Sorting Visualizer in C++ utilizing the OpenGL Library to showcase diverse sorting algorithms.
+Designed an interactive and visually engaging platform that allows users to observe the step-by-step execution of sorting algorithms.
+Leveraged OpenGL for graphical rendering, providing a dynamic and real-time visualization of sorting processes.